Colorado Rockies Fans-In-The-Stands Protocols

 o Suites will not have dedicated suite attendants (staff).

-o All concession stands will be open throughout the Ballpark with 240 out of 495 register lines to provide for social distancing.
+o Concession stands will be open throughout the Ballpark with up to 495 register lines to provide speed of service.

 o Concessions will be staffed by Aramark Sports & Entertainment (“Aramark”) employees.